haiwera-silk-cd/magento-devdocs/guides/v2.1/extension-dev-guide/indexing.md

 This topic provides a high level description of how indexing is implemented from a developer's point of view, and practical advice of how to add your own indexer.

 <h2 id="m2devgde-indexing-implementation">How Magento implements indexing</h2>
-The following components are involved in the indexing process:
+The following 组件 are involved in the indexing process:

 <table>
 	<tbody>